tomatau/breko-hub/README.md

 This boilerplate doesn't include any existing applications - so you don't need to delete too much before getting started.

+## What's in the box?

+There's a FooRoute component showing how to wire up data on pre-render of both server and client, as well as just client only data.

+There's a BarRoute component showing how to prefetch route data with a promise-action.

+A tiny trivial API to support the BarRoute's data needs.

+There's a Private route doing a redirect on both client and server with a flash message.

+FlashMessage component gives an example of action -> reducer flow, as well as a saga to remove messages after a delay.
+This also shows some BEM utility for managing class names from css-modules in SCSS.

+A commented out dispatch call in `src/app/entry.js` to show how to broadcast actions over a socket.
+And a small socket server hosted within the app (on the same port) to wire up the said broadcast actions.

 ## Features

 - Configurable async CSS files for improved page loads